YunHsiuLu/YunDataScience/Statistics/D27/README.md

-# D27: Describe the world by possibility distribution - discrete allocation
+# D27: Describe the world by possibility distribution - discrete distribution

 *	We have many possibility situation in our daily life, but how to describe them but some mathmetical expression?
 There are some discrete distribution:<br>
 	(1) Discrete Uniform Distribution<br>